Can GOP be as ideological as Obama?

 The latest Gallup Poll shows just 25 percent are satisfied.
 Even among Democrats just 35 percent are satisfied.

-Lest you think that Americans are chronically unhappy, satisfaction in 2000, when George W. Bush was elected president, was over 60 percent.
+Lest you think that Americans are chronically unhappy, satisfaction in 2000, when

 It then spiraled down for the next eight years, bottoming out at 7 percent at the end of his second term.